 Yes.
 These rotations should be done after completion of the required FSM EM rotation.
 We suggest doing the FSM EM clerkship in May or June.
 This will give you the most flexibility in scheduling an away rotation.

 Summer 3 at the latest.
 Applications should be complete and on ERAS by Sept.
 15 at the latest.
-Final letters of recommendation from away rotations should be uploaded as close to Oct.
-1 as possible.
-Programs may need to be notified of grades and letters available after the Oct.
-1 MSPE release.
+Final letters of recommendation from away rotations should be uploaded as close to or prior to the MSPE release date.
+Programs may need to be notified of grades and letters available after the MSPE release date.

 During the winter of the M3 year, students should attend the specialty information night sponsored by the Department of Emergency Medicine.
 This session will describe expected daily life and practice of an emergency physician, as well as allow opportunity to meet attendings and residents.